BehroozB/honesthash.js/readme.md

 ### Available options

     {
-        salt: "1234567890", // (MANDAGORY) your custom hash, can be any string
-        loop: 1, // (OPTIONAL) can be between 1 and 1000000
-        logs : false // (OPTIONAL) logs everything to console (speed, hash, string) }
+        (MANDATORY) salt: "1234567890", // your custom hash, can be any string (OPTIONAL) loop: 1, //  can be between 1 and 1000000 (OPTIONAL) logs: false // logs everything to console (speed, hash, string) }

 <br/>